hslu-ige-laes/lcm/docs/index.md

 <img src="https://github.com/hslu-ige-laes/lcm/raw/master/docs/assets/images/lcm.png" width="100"/>

 # lcm - Low Cost Monitoring
-- "lcm" is an open source based monitoring application for residential buildings.
+- lcm is an open source based monitoring application for residential buildings.
 - It fetches, stores, analyzes and visualizes IoT data.
 - The focus of the analyses is on energy saving and at the same time maintaining the comfort expected today.
 - Supported data sources are LoRaWAN sensors, influxDB and csv files.